grafana/mimir/docs/sources/helm-charts/mimir-distributed/visualize-data/visualize-metrics-in-grafana.md

   - Grafana Mimir
 ---

-# Query metrics in Grafana
+# Visualize metrics in Grafana

 The Grafana Mimir [Helm](https://helm.sh/) chart allows you to configure, install, and upgrade Grafana Mimir within a Kubernetes cluster.